 At the moment I don’t really have a structure on how I approach every post (e.g. Do I review an artist, or just one song, album, video? etc.) However, I think it would be better to not have one because it may give this blog a bit more variety.
 Although the word length may vary from one to another, it’s not really my concern at the moment.
 I’d rather let my mind talk/write naturally.

 The most important thing I aim to get out from this blog is a sense of personal pleasure, and the feeling that I’m learning from this process.
 Even if my writing is not the most stimulating or engaging to everyone, I hope this blog will give just an open, general insight into Japanese music and culture.
-To add to this, Goldsmiths really encouraged me to look at things from a different perspective, so I aim to take this principle in my writing practice as I will try to look towards new, undiscovered musicians from Japan (one way I can learn from this process).
+To add to this, Goldsmiths really encouraged me to look at things from a different perspective, so I aim to take this principle in my writing and try to look towards new, undiscovered musicians from Japan (one way I can learn from this process).